awsdocs/amazon-rds-user-guide/doc_source/vpc-interface-endpoints.md

 + AWS GovCloud \(US\-East\)
 + AWS GovCloud \(US\-West\)

-## Creating an interface VPC endpoint for Amazon RDS<a name="vpc-endpoint-create"></a>
+## Creating an interface VPC endpoint for Amazon RDS API<a name="vpc-endpoint-create"></a>

 You can create a VPC endpoint for the Amazon RDS API using either the Amazon VPC console or the AWS Command Line Interface \(AWS CLI\)\.
 For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.

-Create a VPC endpoint for Amazon RDS using the service name `com.amazonaws.region.rds`\.
+Create a VPC endpoint for Amazon RDS API using the service name `com.amazonaws.region.rds`\.

 Excluding AWS Regions in China, if you enable private DNS for the endpoint, you can make API requests to Amazon RDS with the VPC endpoint using its default DNS name for the AWS Region, for example `rds.us-east-1.amazonaws.com`\.
 For the China \(Beijing\) and China \(Ningxia\) AWS Regions, you can make API requests with the VPC endpoint using `rds-api.cn-north-1.amazonaws.com.cn` and `rds-api.cn-northwest-1.amazonaws.com.cn`, respectively\.

 For more information, see [Accessing a service through an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#access-service-though-endpoint) in the *Amazon VPC User Guide*\.

-## Creating a VPC endpoint policy for Amazon RDS<a name="vpc-endpoint-policy"></a>
+## Creating a VPC endpoint policy for Amazon RDS API<a name="vpc-endpoint-policy"></a>

-You can attach an endpoint policy to your VPC endpoint that controls access to Amazon RDS\.
+You can attach an endpoint policy to your VPC endpoint that controls access to Amazon RDS API\.
 The policy specifies the following information:
 + The principal that can perform actions\.
 + The actions that can be performed\.
 + The resources on which actions can be performed\.

 For more information, see [Controlling access to services with VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.

-**Example: VPC endpoint policy for Amazon RDS actions**
+**Example: VPC endpoint policy for Amazon RDS API actions**
-The following is an example of an endpoint policy for Amazon RDS\.
-When attached to an endpoint, this policy grants access to the listed Amazon RDS actions for all principals on all resources\.
+The following is an example of an endpoint policy for Amazon RDS API\.
+When attached to an endpoint, this policy grants access to the listed Amazon RDS API actions for all principals on all resources\.

 ```
 {